maueroats/teaching/content/ap-cs/git/_index.md

 * Transferring work to and from home via the internet instead of using a flash drive
 * Collaborating with a group

+## Incomplete

+This page is incomplete.
+We will add more information later.